Written by Tangerine

-In another instance, let's say you're planning to buy a house, a car, or a boat in six months or a year.
-You decide you don't need this money for the next six or 12 months, and you invest it in GICs.
+In another example, let's say you plan to buy a house, a car, or a boat in a year.
+You decide you don't need this money for the next 12 months, so you put it in a GIC.
 It's a safe investment that guarantees your principal, so it's low risk.
-You've set aside money for the purchase, and have locked in an interest rate for your money to grow.
+And since you won't need access to that money for the next 12 months, you take advantage of a guaranteed interest rate for that term.

 It always starts with what you're trying to achieve and how much risk you're willing to take on.
-As you consider other kinds of investments, for those that aren't guaranteed the way GICs are, the risk may be higher, but the potential return may also be higher.
+As you consider other kinds of investments, such as stocks, the risk may be higher, but the potential return may also be higher.
 When you identify your goals, then you can determine what kind of savings or investment option is right for you.

 How do I make the most of fixed GIC rates?

 GIC laddering is often cited as a strategy to make the most of fixed rate GICs.
-It's a way of capturing the benefit of changing interest rates, even though each GIC locks in a particular rate.
+It's a way of capturing the benefit of interest rates that change over time, even though each GIC locks in a particular rate.
 If you spread your investment over multiple GICs with different terms, you continually have a maturing investment, and you can decide how to reinvest to make the most of current rates.
 Staggering the maturity dates of your GICs is a good strategy to take advantage of a rising interest rate environment.